-Are there really just two kinds of magic tricks that magic shops sell, magic for magicians and magic for everyone else?
+Are there really just two kinds of magic tricks that magic shops sell, magic tricks for magicians, and magic for everyone else?

 If you perform magic tricks for your family and friends or other magicians, the type of tricks you choose can be quite different from those you should select to perform to the public.
 When you are choosing a new magic trick to work on, how do you know which type of trick it is?